terminalmage/salt-docker/README.md

     --locale            Locale to use (default: en_US.UTF-8)
     --python            Python to install into built image (default: 3.10.11)

+RUN OPTIONS (ignored if --no-run is used):
+    --mount SRC DEST    Bind-mounts SRC into the container at DEST

 ❯ salt-docker --list-platforms
 archlinux
 centos7